-Out of twenty-one Investment categories, nine categories were recommended to be programmed and funded annually for the 10-year period from FY 2019 through FY 2028, identified in Table 3.
-This was approved in a cooperative process by consulting with the local governments and agencies, the Transportation Policy Council, the Technical Advisory Committee, and relevant subcommittees.
+Out of twenty-one Investment categories, nine categories were recommended to be programmed and funded annually for the 10-year period from FY 2019 through FY 2028, identified in Table B-5.
+This was approved in a cooperative consultative process involving the local governments. and state transportation agencies, the Transportation Policy Council, the Technical Advisory Committee, and relevant subcommittees.